 A growing neighbourhood

-The Capri Landmark neighbourhood (that’s the area between Gordon and Spall, and Highway 97 and Springfield) is one of Kelowna’s major employment hubs and is growing to be an attractive location for apartment living.
+The Capri Landmark neighbourhood (the area between Gordon and Spall, and Highway 97 and Springfield) is one of Kelowna’s major employment hubs and is growing to be an attractive location for apartment living.
 Development interest in the area is high.
-So we need a plan for the future of the area!
+So we need to plan for the future of the area.

 The Capri-Landmark Urban Centre Plan will be a big step toward creating a successful urban centre that delivers a high quality of life for current and future residents and employees in the area.

 Check out this video to see how the preferred concept plan, developed with community input and technical analysis, addresses future growth, how people will get around, and where future residents and workers will access parks and public space.

 - Prioritized alternative transportation options: New complete street with improved walking, cycling and transit options from Burtch to Spall roads.

 - Comfortable, walkable streets: Reduced block sizes and streetscape designs that add new sidewalks for people living and working.

 - Flexible, social public spaces: Develop a community park for people living and working in the Landmark area.